chensong1995/numpy-tutorial/README.rst

 The Game of Life
 ===============================================================================

-Numpy is slanted toward scientific computing and we'll consider in this section the `game of life <http://en.wikipedia.org/wiki/Conway's_Game_of_Life>`_ by John Conway which is one of the earliest example of cellular automata (see figure below).
+Numpy is slanted toward scientific computing and we will consider in this section the `game of life <http://en.wikipedia.org/wiki/Conway's_Game_of_Life>`_ by John Conway which is one of the earliest example of cellular automata (see figure below).
 Those cellular automaton can be conveniently considered as array of cells that are connected together through the notion of neighbours.
-We'll show in the following sections implementation of this game using pure python and numpy in order to illustrate main differences with python and numpy.
+We will show in the following sections implementation of this game using pure python and numpy in order to illustrate main differences with python and numpy.